 National Day for Truth and Reconciliation is observed on September 30, offering visitors and residents an opportunity to honour residential school survivors and those who never made it home, along with their families and communities.

-For more events taking place in and around Kelowna, visit our Calendar of Events.
+For more events in and around Kelowna, visit our Calendar of Events.

 While the summer heat dies down a bit in September, the month is still quite warm and comfortable for partaking in all your favourite Kelowna outdoor activities.
 It is also one of the driest months of the year, with minimal precipitation or clouds.
 Over the course of the month, temperatures reach an average high of 22°C / 71°F and an average low of 6°C / 43°F, though it’s often warmer than this during the first couple of weeks of the month.
 It can cool down in the evenings, especially towards the end of the month, so you may want to pack layers to stay warm.